Part II: What It Was, or The Return

 Posted on April 24, 2017

 In the days and weeks after what we as a family collectively came to call the accident, I returned three times to the part of the irrigation channel where my father and brother drowned.
 The first time, the day after they died, I walked there from the family property with my then boyfriend.
 My father’s body had been recovered late the night before, but my brother still lay somewhere beneath the opaque brown surface, emptied of all that had made him himself.
-It would take a further three days before they recovered his body.
+It would take a further three days before his body would be recovered.
 I returned twice more after that, first to lay yellow everlasting daisies on the channel bank, and then again when another of my brothers returned from overseas, to guide him through what had happened that day.

 In the years afterwards, though I often passed close by when I was visiting my mother, driving down the same road, we always turned off, either to reach my cousin’s farm or the road to Tatura and onto Shepparton.
 One afternoon earlier this year, returning from Shepparton with the kids in the back, I asked my husband to turn in the other direction.
 I didn’t tell him where we were going, and I don’t think that he ever knew previous to that how close we were to where the accident had happened.
 It appeared suddenly before us, before I was ready, like a scene from a dream made real.
 The place where they drowned could only be seen from a little way up the road, because it was around a curve in the channel.
 When we drove up to the gate you could no longer see it.
 I had no memory of that curve at all.
 We didn’t stop that day, but the next time, a couple of months later, we didn’t have the children with us.

 The track that you drive down to get there is a fairly lonely stretch, but close by to where they drowned, at the point where you turn off the road and follow the one that leads to where they died, is a farmhouse.
 On the same side of the road as the farmhouse there is one side of a low cement bridge.
 When we pulled up there was a car parked beside it, and a fisherman sat with a line dangling into the water below.
 I sat for a moment, thinking on the strange intimacy inherent in occupying the same close rural space, one cannot simply say nothing, and the customary nod and hello wouldn’t suffice in these circumstances, given that we were about to jump a fence and trespass on land that was clearly signed as forbidden.
 I got out of the car, walked over and told him what we were going to do and why.
 He nodded in an understated way, and said no worries.
-Coming back, I took a minute to study the other side of the bridge, where they had hoisted my brother’s body up from a net that had been left there to catch him, like a haul of shining fish.
-It made me think of Helen Garner’s book This House of Grief, and her conjuring of the image of the three little drowned boys as silvery water sprites who might have somehow escaped their unthinkable fate via a kind of unformed magic.
+Coming back, I took a minute to study the other side of the bridge, where they had hoisted my brother’s body up from a net that had been left there to catch him, like a haul of fish.
+It made me think of Helen Garner’s book This House of Grief, and her conjuring of the image of the three little drowned boys as silvery water sprites who might have somehow escaped their unthinkable fate.
 On the side of the bridge someone had screwed a small metal plaque on in loving memory of somebody else.
-It seemed wrong that someone else should be memorialised at this exact place.
+It seemed wrong that someone other than my brother should be memorialised at this exact place.
 I wondered what that person’s story was, whether he had perhaps been a fisherman, and this his sweet spot.
 To the left of the bridge was a gate with a No Trespassing sign planted beside it.
-I climbed the gate and jumped to the ground below, feeling the jarring of the impact in my bones.
+I climbed the gate and jumped to the ground below, feeling the jarring impact of it in my bones.

 When we reached the flow regulator, I was surprised by the ordinariness of what I felt.
 Like a person showing someone around a new house, I began pointing things out to my husband, here is the place where my father parked the ute, this is where he dived unworried from the safety of the small wooden platform into the smooth flow of water above the drop bar.
 I showed him where the dog, followed by my brother had leapt into the water from behind me, into the roiling water in front, and the place where I had stood on the lower edge of the bank, underwater now.